 Figure out your repayment budget

 Next, decide how much money you can dedicate to paying off your credit card debt each month.
 To maximize your interest savings, you’ll want to make substantial progress toward paying down your consolidated balance during the introductory APR period.
 You should plan to make well above the minimum payment while your introductory offer is in effect.

 Budgeting apps can help you figure out a financial plan, but you can also do it the old-fashioned way.
 Look at your monthly income and subtract how much you spend on necessities like rent, utilities and food, as well as other debt payments, like student loans or car payments.
 The portion of your income left over is the amount you have available to repay your credit card debt.

-If that number isn’t as high as you were hoping for, you might consider temporarily taking on some extra work to increase your income during the introductory APR period.
+If that number isn’t as high as you hoped, you might consider temporarily taking on some extra work to increase your income during the introductory APR period.
 For example, you could do some gig work in the evenings or start a side hustle on weekends and use the additional earnings to pay down your balance.
 Another option is to decrease your expenses.
 This may be easier said than done, but if you can find a way to cut your spending and sustain it over the introductory period, you can direct those savings toward debt repayment.

 Select a balance transfer card